deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_8_2.png)

-> 🔼 Figure 3 shows an empirical study of attention mechanisms in MotionCLR, visualizing key frames, root trajectory, cross-attention between timesteps and words, and self-attention map for a 'person jumps.' example.
+> 🔼 The figure empirically studies the attention mechanisms of MotionCLR, visualizing the root trajectory, cross-attention between timesteps and words, and self-attention maps to demonstrate the model's ability to align text and motion and identify similar local motion patterns.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Empirical study of attention mechanisms.
-We use 'a person jumps.' as an example. (a) Key frames of generated motion. (b) The root trajectory along the Y-axis (vertical height, in Fig. 3b).
-As can be seen in Fig. 3, the character jumps at ~ 15 - 40f, ~ 60 - 80f, and ~ 125-145f, respectively. (c) The cross-attention between timesteps and words.
-The 'jump' word is highly activated aligning with the 'jump' action. (d) The self-attention map visualization.
+We use “a person jumps.” as an example. (a) Key frames of generated motion. (b) The root trajectory along the Y-axis (vertical height).
+The character jumps on ~15-40f, ~60-80f, and ~125-145f, respectively. (c) The cross-attention between timesteps and words.
+The “jump” word is highly activated aligning with the “jump” action. (d) The self-attention map visualization.
 It is obvious that the character jumps three times.
 Different jumps share similar local motion patterns.
 > </details>

 ![](figures/figures_8_3.png)

-> 🔼 MotionCLR supports versatile motion generation and editing through attention mechanism manipulations.
+> 🔼 MotionCLR supports versatile motion generation and editing via attention mechanism manipulation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: MotionCLR (/'moυ∫n klır/) supports versatile motion generation and editing.
 The blue and red figures represent original and edited motions. (a) Motion deemphasizing and emphasizing via adjusting the weight of 'jump'. (b) In-place replacing the action of 'walks' with 'jumps' and 'dances'. (c) Generating diverse motion with the same example motion. (d) Transferring motion style referring to two motions (style and content reference). (e) Editing the sequentiality of a motion.